 Food and drink

 Tapas is a great pleasure in Andalusia with superb hams and olives, you can buy them in the local markets.
 Fresh tomatoes with olive oil, Spanish omelette with potatoes, buy a good paella from the market, the meat is great for a barbeque.
 Red wine is excellent here and goes with all the food.

 Restaurants are nice but perhaps the most enjoyable are the new wave gastronomic tapas with a nice white wine or sangria.
 Breakfast outdoors in the sun with a fresh pressed orange, homemade marmalades.
 It's eating out in the warm evenings which is so nice.
-In places like Cordoba there is more of an Arabian influence and here you can enjoy the likes of mint tea in the local cafes.
-Of course, there is often gipsy music played live in the bars and restaurants.
+In places like Cordoba, there is more of an Arabian influence and here you can enjoy the likes of mint tea in the local cafes.
+Of course, there is often gipsy music played live in bars and restaurants.

 Sports and leisure